 Researching pricing and auto body shops

-It’s also wise to shop around and gather quotes from several auto professionals, to be sure you’re getting the best price.
+It’s also wise to shop around and gather quotes from several auto professionals, to be sure you’re getting your best price.
 When looking for a repair shop, the Federal Trade Commission advises:

 - Asking family members and friends for recommendations